 Please refer to my first post.
 How much to use to fertilize your citrus trees.

 Visit your local nursery to find out what they recommend in your neck of the woods.
 They should have the right quantity of fertilization you would need for your citrus to thrive.
-Arizona needs more help because of the sandy soil we have out here.
+Our area needs more help because of the sandy soil we have out here.

 Did you know: